baublet/wp-twig-loop-shortcode/README.md

 # Changes

+### July 12, 2016

+Updated code comments and separated the backend interface into its own folder from the main LSC  files.

 #### June 3, 2016

 Added much in the way of documentation and improved the backend display a bit.